nikkilr88/egghead-asciicasts/building-react-applications-with-idiomatic-redux/lessons/javascript-redux-wrapping-dispatch-to-log-actions.md

 ```

-This check by itself is not enough, and it will only work correctly if in the production build you use **Define plugin** for Webpack or [inaudible 4:29] transform for **Browserify**.
+This check by itself is not enough, and it will only work correctly if in the production build you use **Define plugin** for Webpack or transform for **Browserify**.